Josephtran102/story-wave2-task4-Useful-utility-for-validators/README.md

 # Task4: Useful utility for validators
 For Task 4, I have developed two useful utilities for Story blockchain validators:

-1. Validator Monitor: A real-time monitoring tool with Telegram alerts
+1. ✅ **Validator Monitor**: A real-time monitoring tool with Telegram alerts
-2. RPC Scanner: A comprehensive RPC endpoint scanner and vulnerability checker
+2. 📡 **RPC Scanner**: A comprehensive RPC endpoint scanner and vulnerability checker

 Below are detailed instructions for each tool.

-## I. Validator Monitor
+## I. Validator Monitor ✅

 ### Description